LBHackney-IT/lbh-core/Hackney.Core/Hackney.Core.Testing/Hackney.Core.Testing.Sns/README.md

 #### Verifying an event was raised
-Create a method that calls the appropriate `SnsEventVerifier` passing it an action that will be used to test all event messages raised to see if it the one expected.
+Create a method that calls the appropriate `SnsEventVerifier` passing it an action that will be used to test all event messages raised to see if it is the one expected.
 ```csharp
 public async Task ThenTheThingCreatedEventIsRaised(ISnsFixture snsFixture)
 {